|We Take The Guesswork Out Of Investing In A Solar System For Your Home Or Business.™|

 The second truth about efficiency is that you may receive a very small advantage when operating your your panels under low light conditions.
 But in reality how often will your system experience low light conditions ?
 And again is that small advantage worth the thousands more that most "higher efficiency" solar panels garner.

-When it comes to efficiency it is far more important to consider the system overall efficiency which includes the PTC rating of the solar panels and the conversion efficiency rating of the power conversion unit.
+When it comes to efficiency it is far more important to consider the system overall efficiency which includes the PTC rating of the solar panels and the conversion efficiency rating of the inverter.

 8. PRICE PER WATT

-Minimum Criteria: No more than $3.94 per watt (equipment only) for an average size 4kW system.
-The higher the system wattage, the lower the price per watt.
+Minimum Criteria: No more than $2.25 per watt (equipment only) or $3.20 per watt installed* before incentives for a typical, high performance, investment grade 4kW system using a standard string inverter.
+The higher the system wattage, the lower the average price per watt.

 How To verify This Information: Always ask for a written quote from any dealer. (always make absolutely sure that you are comparing apple for apples.)